datastone-spirit/spirit-lora-trainer/README.md

 - [ ] Support SDXL Model Lora Training
 - [ ] Support CogVideoX Model Lora Training
 - [ ] Persistence the task status into the database

+## Acknowledge

+- [kohya-ss](https://github.com/kohya-ss/sd-scripts) contributed so amazing scripts for the Flux1 training, we leverage the scripts to build the trainer.